Is there a new medicine against Alzheimer’s [2024]?

 New medicines for Alzheimer's in the world [2024]: Donanemab

 Even though the EMA hasn't made an approval decision on Kisunla (donanemab) yet, the medicine is available in the USA, and is the newest Alzheimer's medicine in the world.
+Since October 2024, donanemab is also approved in the UK.

 Is Kisunla better than Leqembi?